-Trade and other payables were settled to the extent of P78.7 million.
+Trade and other payables decreased by P78.7 million.
 Non-trade payables in 2006 amounted to P316 million and were classified as a non-current liability.
 This has been reclassified to 'current liability' and decreased by P146.8 million due to settlement of accounts.
 Retirement benefit obligation increased by P483 thousand due to an increase in the actuarial valuation.
 The Income Tax Payable of P6.7 relates to the Other Income discussed above.
 The Deferred Income Tax Liability dropped from P106.4 million to P85.8 million largely as a result of the impairment of idle assets to the extent of P58.4 million.